outdoor

 Hiking Jenny Lake: Hidden Falls & Inspiration Point

 Hidden Falls and Inspiration Point are some of the most popular things to do in the park.
 You definitely want to make sure you arrive early in order to get a parking spot.
-When we returned from our hike cars had poured out from the lots to the shoulder of the road.
+When we returned from our hike in the early afternoon cars had poured out from the lots to the shoulder of the road.

 When you start off your hike you have two options Leah and I coined these the: adventure route or relaxed route.